Ekumen-OS/ros2_testing_workshop_roscon_es_25/modules/module_4/README.md

 <test_depend>launch_testing_ament_cmake</test_depend>
 ```

+### Avoiding falky tests

+The most common mistake in integration testing is writing a **flaky test**.
+A flaky test is one that passes sometimes and fails other times, even when no code has changed.
+This is almost always caused by a race condition.

+Flaky (Bad) Test Logic:

+1. Launch nodes.
+2. Immediately publish a message (for example, on `/scan`).
+3. Check for an expected result (for example, a log message).

+**Why it fails**: The nodes in `generate_test_description` are launched, but they are not guaranteed to be ready or subscribed to their topics by the time the test case runs.
+The `ReadyToTest()` action only means the launch process is complete.
+If the test publishes its message before the node is subscribed, the message is dropped, and the test fails.

+Reliable (Good) Test Logic:

+1. Launch nodes.
+2. In the test case, create the publisher.
+3. Wait for the system to be ready.
+A simple, robust way is to wait until the publisher sees that a subscriber is connected.
+4. Once the subscription has been confirmed, then publish the message.
+5. Check for the expected result.

+This event-driven approach is deterministic and eliminates the race condition.

 ### Alternative: launch_pytest

 While using `launch_testing` with `unittest` is the classic approach used, support for more modern approaches like using `pytest` is also available. `Pytest` is a powerful and modern third party framework (`unittest` is part of the Python standard library) that has become the most used option for Python testing in the community.
 It is also gaining popularity within the ROS ecosystem.